kasmith11/NBA.Clustering/NBA_Clustering_Report.md

   sil_width = sil_width
 )
 ```

+Plots the silhouette widths for each level of k to see how well on average each player fits in their cluster

 ``` r
 # Plots the silhouette widths for each level of k to see how well on average each player